 The training contracts and pupillages on offer will primarily be for those looking to start their training in September 2022 but there are also likely to be a number of positions available for those looking to start sooner, e.g. in September 2021.

 The Legal Trainee places are expected to be available within the following government departments:

 · Government Legal Department – Commercial Law Group

 · Competition and Markets Authority

 The majority of the positions will be based in London.
 However, a small number of trainee solicitor positions being offered by GLD will be based in Leeds.

+The training period for all Legal Trainees (i.e. both trainee solicitors and pupil barristers) will last 2 years.
+During this time you will experience a broad range of interesting and high profile government legal work.
 As a valued member of a government legal team, you will have an active role to play in casework.
-You will liaise with government ministers, senior policy makers and counsel.
-You will also have the opportunity to participate in the legislative process itself.
+You may liaise with government ministers, senior policy makers and counsel.
+And you may also have the opportunity to participate in the legislative process itself.

 You must meet the Civil Service nationality requirements.

 You must also have, or be predicted to obtain, a minimum of a 2:2 in an undergraduate degree.
 This does not have to be in law.